 Due to the raging COVID-19 pandemic, the increased forex volatility has attracted more brokers and traders into the forex market.
 Brokers enjoy a higher spread ratio due to increased volatility, translating to more profit for forex trading companies (brokers).

-We see a rising increase in the number of traders as more traders rush to leverage the unprecedented high volatility experienced in the forex market.
+We see a rising increase in the number of traders, some using Vantage FX, as more traders rush to leverage the unprecedented high volatility experienced in the forex market.
 Besides, forex traders also leverage volatility in stocks and commodity markets to make profitable trades.

 As the COVID-19 pandemic ravages, the world governments declared several lockdowns, grounding major economic activities, resulting in job losses and worldwide swelling unemployment figures.
 This has forced more employees to foray into forex trading as an alternative source of income.